Reducing our environmental impact

 Energy, infrastructure and material

 - Our host, the GFZ Potsdam, is per se committed to the issue of sustainability.
 With respect to ecological aspects, GFZ obtains electricity from renewable energy sources since 2017 and is working towards the goal of becoming climate neutral in the period 2030 to 2040.
-In the meantime, as of 2022, all Carbon emissions will be offset.
+In the meantime, as of 2022, GFZ plans to offset all Carbon emissions.

 - We will offer a printed paper programme book, however, reduced to essential information (workshop schedule overview, session schedule overview, overview maps of venue sites).
 This will be printed with water colours on 100% FSC or recycled paper.
 All other information will be available online.